C++ API reference

 VIEWS --> SEG --> BACK

-classDef done fill:#dcfce7,stroke:#166534;
+classDef impl fill:#dcfce7,stroke:#166534;

-class FRAME,VIEWS,SEG,BACK,GRAPH,DISP,FWD,TRANSPORT done;
+class FRAME,VIEWS,SEG,BACK,GRAPH,DISP,FWD,TRANSPORT impl;

 The load-bearing idea: a TLV at L2 is a cast from an L1 view_t, and an L1 view_t is a refcounted window onto L0 bytes.
 So the wire encoding, the in-memory value, and the graph node are the same bytes — moving data in-process is a refcount bump, not a copy.